 Unlocking Insights Together

 PCY teamed up with Public Profit to further analyze and make meaning of California-specific data.
-We hosted seven interactive sessions to process the findings and understand how the data reflects the voices and experiences of staff, especially those in direct service positions.
+We hosted six interactive sessions to process the findings and understand how the data reflects the voices and experiences of staff, especially those in direct service positions.
 These sessions created a unique space for a variety of expanded learning professionals - from front-line staff to organizational leaders, funders, and advocates - to discuss the data and identify key insights to inform policy and practice opportunities to address workforce issues.